cgrok/selfbot.py/README.md

     </p>
 </div>

 Selfbot.py is a discord selfbot written in python.
 It is used to provide personal utility and to aid someone with discord related tasks.
 Using this bot gives you access to a variety of commands that ranging from code evaluation to fun and misc commands.
 This branch of the selfbot runs on discord.py rewrite, the next major version of the library.
 The `legacy` branch is no longer supported.
 So do not install it!
+Join [our discord](https://discord.gg/pmQSbAd) for updates, fun and to interact with the developers!

 !> Using selfbots is against the discord TOS.